fudan-zvg/fudan-zvg.github.io/pages/pages-root-folder/index.md

   We are currently looking to hire talented students/postdoc.
   <br>
   If you are highly creative, have top grades/coding skill and interested in joining our group please do not hesitate to send your CV and transcripts of grades to <a href="mailto:lizhangfd@fudan.edu.cn">lizhangfd@fudan.edu.cn </a>
   We and Torr Vision Group, University of Oxford take joint postdoc/postgraduate students/interns to work on a 3D Vision project.
 Send emails to <a href="mailto:lizhang@fudan.edu.cn">lizhang@fudan.edu.cn </a> and cc <a href="mailto:philip.torr@eng.ox.ac.uk">philip.torr@eng.ox.ac.uk </a> if you are interested.
-The link of Torr Vision Group: https://torrvision.com
+The link of Torr Vision Group: <a href="https://torrvision.com">https://torrvision.com </a>

 </div>